sass/sass/doc-src/SASS_REFERENCE.md

 Nested style is the default Sass style, because it reflects the structure of the document in much the same way Sass does.
-Each attribute has its own line, but the indentation isn't constant.
+Each property has its own line, but the indentation isn't constant.
 Each rule is indented based on how deeply it's nested.
 For example: